spress/spress.yosymfony.com/docs/developers/index.md

 prettify: true
 ---
 Spress can be extended by plugins located in `_plugins` folder.
-Spress uses a events mechanic to dispatch events and the plugins can add event listener.
+Spress uses a events mechanic to dispatch events and the plugins can add event listeners.
 It’s easy to manually create plugins but Spress provides a `new:plugin` generator command: <sup><span class="label label-success">New in 1.1.0</span></sup>